-In the neuroscience world, scientists are fond of saying that “neurons that fire together, wire together.”
-In other words, when we employ multiple areas of our brain to complete a task, the connection between these areas becomes stronger each time we do that task.
+In the world of neuroscience, scientists fondly say that “neurons that fire together, wire together.”
+In other words, when we employ multiple areas of our brain to complete a task, the connection between these areas becomes stronger each time we do that activity.
 Research from the National Institute of Health suggest that slow yoga practices also strengthen connections within the brain in several ways.

-First, a group of structures in the mid-brain (namely the insula and cortex) increase in strength through regular yoga practice.
+First, a group of structures in the mid-brain, namely the insula and the cortex, increase in strength through regular yoga practice.
 Why is this valuable?
 Well together these structures help us formulate a sense of identity or self.
 When we have a sense of identity, we understand our values and are able to make good decisions.
 People who have strong values also feel that life is meaningful.
 Strong values, good decision-making skills and a sense of purpose are all skills common in highly resilient individuals.

 The second key brain region altered by slow, mindful yoga is the left forebrain, or left hemisphere of the cerebrum.
 Research shows that yoga practitioners have more gray matter in this area.
 Why is this significant?
 More gray matter signifies greater activation of this area which corresponds with three essential characteristic of resilient people: self-regulation, pro-social behavior and a positive outlook.